co-cart/cocart-api-reference-docs/source/includes/_changelog.md

 The Documentation is updated only when needed.
 Below is the changelog for "CoCart" documentation that matches with the version of the plugin release.

+### Doc Version 1.5 - Plugin Release v2.0.7 ###

+* NEW: Added link to products add-on documentation under CoCart Pro.
+* NEW: Added a little section explainging the body types when making a request.
+* NEW: Added example to add item with custom cart item data.
+* NEW: Added Demo section.
+* Improved: Authentication section.

 ### Doc Version 1.4 ###

-* Added live chat so users can ask questions.
+* NEW: Added live chat so users can ask questions.
 * Made it clearer to understand about retrieving specific customers cart.
 * Improved the introduction a little.